Anika Donnison: What do you do outside of writing?

-AD: You have previously done storytelling with Centre for Stories and attended workshops over the years, how has the hot desk fellowship specifically influenced your writing or given you more insight?
+AD: You have previously completed a mentorship and also volunteered at Centre for Stories, how has the hot desk fellowship specifically influenced your writing or given you more insight?

-AD: When you first applied you said you were going to work on a collection of short essays exploring decolonising your body, establishing a dialogue between non-indigenous and indigenous people and how your heritage and responsibilities connect to Perth, did you decide to continue with these ideas?
+AD: When you first applied you said you were going to work on the interactions with a racist boss or strange experiences working in hospitality, did you decide to continue with these ideas?

-AD: Based on your experiences in the writing industry, including your hot desk at Centre for Stories, what advice would you give to emerging writers like yourself who are starting out or unsure where to start?
+AD: Based on your experiences with Centre for Stories, what is some advice you could give to emerging CaLD authors?

 AD: What will you be working on next?